josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     unittest.main()
 ```

-So far we got the data, made sure [it meets the expectations](test/test_data.py)and wrote [more test](test/test_analyze.py) on the analytics.
+So far we got the data, made sure [it meets the expectations](test/test_data.py).
+I wrote [separate tests](test/test_analyze.py) for the analytics code and also for the [scrapper](test/test_scrapper.py).

-Now that we have some results we can try to visualize them.
+*TODO: Write test for the UI using Pilot*

+It is time now to visualize those results, will show you next a few techniques to do just that.

 ## Visualizing the results